 - Changing Strings: Change your strings regularly, depending on how often you play.
 For frequent players, every 4-6 weeks is recommended.

-- Stretching New Strings: After installing new strings, gently stretch them to help them settle and stay in tune.
+- Stretching New Strings: After installing new guitar strings, gently stretch them to help them settle and stay in tune.

-Product Reviews
+3. Guitar String Product Reviews

-1. Ernie Ball Regular Slinky (Nickel-Plated Steel):
+1. Ernie Ball Regular Slinky (Nickel-Plated Steel)

 Pros: